-FLAGSTONE POTENTIAL
+FLAGSTONE POTENTIAL - Rocky Road claims

-Further property work consisted of prospecting and evaluating outcrops of quartz mica schist that is exposed in a logging road cuts about 1-2 Km up a newly built logging road on the Standfast Wigwam property.
+Further property work consisted of four days prospecting and evaluating outcrops of quartz mica schist that is exposed in a logging road cuts about 1-2 Km up a newly built logging road on the Standfast Wigwam property.

 Abundant flaggy and easily cleaved chunks occur in this area.
-The color of the micas varies from blue to purples and from rusty reds to browns.
+The color of the micas varies from blue to purples and from rusty reds to browns and grey green.

-A couple of pick-up truck loads were taken of the loose blasted material from the ditches in this area.
+Four pick-up truck loads were taken of the loose blasted material from the ditches in this area.
 Some of this material is stored at the author's residence for further evaluation and test marketing.